Naval Air Station Oceana: Outlying field controversy

-Plans by the Navy to construct an Naval outlying landing field supporting both NAS Oceana and MCAS Cherry Point in eastern North Carolina, initiated in 2006, met with fierce opposition by local residents and environmentalists.
+Plans by the Navy to construct a naval outlying landing field supporting both NAS Oceana and MCAS Cherry Point in eastern North Carolina, initiated in 2006, met with fierce opposition by local residents and environmentalists.
 Concerns about the ecological impacts of the field, along with noise concerns voiced by residents, led to the abandonment of the initially planned sites for the OLF, along with a delay in the project's environmental impact statement.

 In early 2011, the U.S. Navy announced it was suspending plans for the construction of the outlying landing field until at least 2014.
+In November 2013, the US Navy announced it was cancelling plans for a Navy OLF in North Carolina.